 Just a few months after Elon Musk “was found passed out against a Tesla Model 3, surrounded by ‘Teslaquilla’ bottles” in an infamous April Fools prank, Tesla filed an intent to use application for TESLAQUILA.
-The application was filed in October of 2018 with the United States Patent and Trademark Office (USPTO).
-However, according to the USPTO, the TESLAQUILA trademark was eventually abandoned on March 17th, 2020 for failure to respond to an outstanding office action.
+However, according to the USPTO, the TESLAQUILA trademark was eventually abandoned on March 17th, 2020.

 Examination of TESLAQUILA

-During the examination of Tesla’s trademark, the Examiner refused registration of TESLAQUILA for being confusingly similar to another registration for brandy and distilled spirits—SPIRIT TESLA.
-Originally filed in 2010, SPIRIT TESLA has since filed its combined declaration of use and incontestability documents and remains a registered trademark.
+The application for TESLAQUILA received a rejection by the USPTO.
+In particular, the Examiner refused registration of TESLAQUILA for being confusingly similar to another registration for brandy and distilled spirits—SPIRIT TESLA.
+Initially filed in 2010, SPIRIT TESLA has since filed its combined declaration of use and incontestability documents.
+It remains a registered trademark.

 In the USPTO’s rejection of TESLAQUILA, the Examiner stated that:

 Applicant’s and Registrant’s marks share the identical term TESLA; thus, they appear and sound identical in part.
 Because they appear and sound identical in part, these marks are also likely to engender a similar overall commercial impression, namely, that of the electrical engineer and inventor Nikola Tesla.TESLAQUILA Office Action